biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 <img src="images/qualimap3.png"  align="middle" />

 # Read mapping using Salmon

-We will make indexes using two different programs **STAR** and **Salmon**.
-The former will need both genome in fasta format and annotation in GTF.
-The latter instead needs transcripts sequences in a fasta file.

-**Salmon** does not need any decompression of the input so we can index by using this command:
+For indexing with **Salmon** we need to use transcripts sequences in a fasta file. **Salmon** does not need any decompression of the input so we can index by using this command:

 ```{bash}
 $RUN salmon index -t annotations/gencode.v29.transcripts.fa.gz -i indexes/transcripts